 A vegan or exclusively plant-based diet can make periods lighter and less painful, which is good.
 Over time, however, an exclusively plant-based diet can cause irregular or heavy periods due to impaired ovulation and low progesterone.

 The following are my observations based on 25 years with patients.
 If you’ve been on an exclusively plant-based diet for at least a year, please join the conversation in the comments.

-Going off dairy can be good for periods
+Going off dairy can be amazing for periods

 A vegan diet can make periods lighter and less painful, and most of that benefit is due to stopping cow’s dairy.
 Dairy typically makes periods heavier and more painful because A1 casein can cause a mast cell and histamine response.
 Dairy and gluten (and sometimes eggs) can also worsen endometriosis.